W427697/Discord-/docs/api/doc-block-useof.md

 Type: `ModuleExport | 'story' | 'meta' | 'component'`

-Provides the story export, meta export, component export, or CSF file exports that you want to get annotations from.
+Provides the story export, meta export, component export, or CSF file exports from which you get annotations.

 When the custom block is in an [attached doc](./doc-block-meta.md#attached-vs-unattached), it’s also possible to get the primary (first) story, meta, or component by passing in a string instead.
 This is useful as a fallback, so the `of` prop can be omitted in your block.
 The most common pattern is using this as `useOf(props.of || 'story')` which will fall back to the primary story if no `of` prop is defined.

-- `useOf('story')` returns the annotated primary story in attached mode, error in unattached mode
+- `useOf('story')` returns the annotated primary story in attached mode; error in unattached mode
-- `useOf('meta')` returns the annotated meta in attached mode, error in unattached mode
+- `useOf('meta')` returns the annotated meta in attached mode; error in unattached mode
-- `useOf('component')` returns the annotated component specified in the meta in attached mode, error in unattached mode
+- `useOf('component')` returns the annotated component specified in the meta in attached mode; error in unattached mode

 ### `validTypes`

 Type: `Array<'story' | 'meta' | 'component'>`

 Optionally specify an array of valid types that your block accepts.
-Ie. the Canvas block only accepts references to stories, not meta or component, so it has `useOf(of, ['story'])` .
-If anything else than the valid types are passed in, an error will be thrown.
+Passing anything other than the valid type(s) will result in an error.
+For example, the [`Canvas`](./doc-block-canvas.md) block uses `useOf(of, ['story'])`, which ensures it only accepts a reference to a story, not a meta or component.

 ## Return